PMaynard/gsoc-covert-comms/README.md

 #### Project Goals
 - Primary Goals
- - Proxy Server - To proxy connections from android applcaitons to the covert server.
+ - Proxy Server - To proxy connections from android application to the covert server.
- - Covert Server - To handle covert communcations, to and from the android device.
+ - Covert Server - To handle covert communications, to and from the android device.
  - Implement a basic covert channel, such as ICMP.

 - Secondary Goals